Unified first law and some general prescription: a redefinition of surface gravity: Introduction

-In 1970's Hawking \cite{Hawking1} showed that BH is not totally black, rather emits thermal radiations by a combine application of quantum mechanics and general relativity at semi classical level.
-Interestingly, the temperature of the radiation (known as Hawking temperature) and the entropy of the horizon (known as Bekenstein entropy) have a certain universality in the sense that surface gravity (proportional to Hawking temperature) and horizon area (proportional to Bekenstein entropy) \cite{Hawking1, Bekenstein1} are purely geometric entity characterized by the space-time geometry.
-Also this entropy and temperature are related to the BH mass through the first law of BH thermodynamics: $dM= TdS$ \cite{Bardeen1}.
-Moreover this fantastic discovery gave rise to ($i$) a speculation for a deep interrelationship between gravity theories and thermodynamics and ($ii$) a clue to the nature of quantum gravity.
+In the 1970s Hawking \cite{Hawking1} showed that black hole (BH) is not totally black; rather it emits thermal radiation by a combined application of quantum mechanics and general relativity at semi-classical level.
+Interestingly, the temperature of the radiation (known as the Hawking temperature) and the entropy of the horizon (known as the Bekenstein entropy) have a certain universality in the sense that surface gravity (proportional to the Hawking temperature) and the horizon area (proportional to the Bekenstein entropy) \cite{Hawking1, Bekenstein1} are purely geometric entity characterized by the spacetime geometry.
+Also this entropy and temperature are related to the BH mass through the first law of BH thermodynamics: \(\mathrm{{d}}M= T\mathrm{{d}}S\) \cite{Bardeen1}.
+Moreover, this fantastic discovery gave rise to (i) a speculation for a deep interrelationship between gravity theories and thermodynamics and (ii) a clue to the nature of quantum gravity.

-However, the first possibility came true in 1995 when Jacobson \cite{Jacobson1} derived Einstein equations from clausius relations: $\delta Q= TdS$ for all the local Rindler causal horizon through space-time point ($\delta Q\rightarrow$ the energy flux, $T\rightarrow$ Unruh temperature seen by the accelerated observer just inside the horizon).
-Subsequently, Padmanabhan \cite{Padmanabhan1,Padmanabhan2} was able to show the first law of thermodynamics on the horizon, starting from Einstein equations, for a general static spherically symmetric space-time.
+However, the first possibility came true in 1995 when Jacobson \cite{Jacobson1} derived Einstein equations from the Clausius relation: \(\delta Q= T \mathrm{{d}}S\) for the whole local Rindler causal horizon through a spacetime point (\(\delta Q\rightarrow \) the energy flux, \(T\rightarrow\) Unruh temperature seen by the accelerated observer just inside the horizon).
+Subsequently, Padmanabhan \cite{Padmanabhan1,Padmanabhan2} was able to show the first law of thermodynamics on the horizon, starting from the Einstein equations, for a general static spherically symmetric spacetime.

-Assuming the Universe as a thermodynamical system, this nice interrelation between Einstein equations and thermodynamic laws has been extended in the context of cosmology.
-For homogeneous and isotropic FRW model it was found \cite{Cai1} that the Friedmann equations are equivalent to the first law of thermodynamics on the apparent horizon having Hawking temperature $T_A= \frac{1}{2\pi R_A}$ and Bekenstein entropy $S_A= \frac{\pi R^2 _A}{G}$ ($R_A=$ geometric radius of the apparent horizon).
-Then in higher dimensional space-time, this equivalence was established for gravity with the Gauss-Bonnet term and for the Lovelock gravity \cite{Cai1,Akbar1,Paranjape1,Lanczos1}.
+Assuming the universe to be a thermodynamical system, this nice interrelation between Einstein equations and thermodynamic laws has been extended in the context of cosmology.
+For a homogeneous and isotropic FRW model the Hawking temperature at the apparent horizon: \(T_{A}= \frac{1}{2 \pi R_{A}}\)~(\(R_A\)= geometric radius of the apparent horizon) was first derived by Cai et al. \cite{Cai:2008gw}, it was found \cite{Cai1,Akbar1,Paranjape1} that the Friedmann equations are equivalent to the first law of thermodynamics on the apparent horizon having Hawking temperature \(T_{A}\) and Bekenstein entropy $S_A= \frac{\pi R^2 _A}{G}$.
+Then in higher dimensional spacetime, this equivalence was established for gravity with the Gauss--Bonnet term \cite{Sheykhi:2007gi,Wheeler:1985nh} and for Lovelock gravity \cite{Chakraborty:2015wma,Chakraborty:2014joa}.